 You don’t need to become a pharmacist to work in a pharmacy.
 In fact, you don’t even need a degree.
-You can jump straight into the field if you’re willing to get the proper certification.
+You can jump straight into the pharmacy field with just a certification.

-Here’s why this is a perfect opportunity for recent high school graduates and anyone interested in a career switch.
+Here’s why this is a perfect opportunity for recent high school graduates and anyone interested in a career change.

 As a pharmacy technician, you’re uniquely positioned to enjoy perks that not many straight-out-of-high-school jobs would provide, starting with pay and opportunity.

-From your view as a pharmacy technician, you’ll get to see all the things pharmacists do on a daily basis.
-You’ll interact with them regularly as they fill prescriptions, dole out advice and provide an important care service to everyone who comes in needing assistance.
+As a pharmacy technician, you’ll get to see all the things pharmacists dodaily.
+You’ll interact with them regularly as they fill prescriptions, give advice and provide important healthcare service to everyone who comes in needing assistance.

 Many pharmacy technicians have their interests confirmed, discovering that work as a pharmacist is everything they thought it would be.
-And on the flipside, other individuals who may have been on the fence about applying to pharmacy school determine that, while their current position is enjoyable, life as a pharmacist might not be for them.
+While others, who may have been on the fence about applying to pharmacy school, determine that life as a pharmacist might not be for them.

-Not only are you taking the opportunity to determine if a career in the pharmacy is the best fit for you, you’re also giving colleges an opportunity to determine if you’re the right fit for them!
+Not only are you taking the opportunity to determine if a career in the pharmacy is the best fit for you, you’re also allowing colleges to determine if you’re the right fit for them!

-When you have employment in a pharmacy on your resume, that’s something colleges will look at when deciding whom to accept into pharmacy school.
-Certification as a pharm tech, plus the months and years you work in that position, conveys your abilities to a certain extent and shows selection committees that you’re committed to the idea of working in a pharmacy.
+When you have employment in a pharmacy on your resume, colleges consider that when deciding on your pharmacy school acceptance.
+Certification as a pharm tech, plus the months and years you work in that position, conveys your abilities and demonstrates to selection committees that you’re committed to working in a pharmacy.

-If you truly feel that a career as a pharmacist is what you’re destined for, then you want to give yourself the best chance possible at living out that opportunity.
+If you know that a career as a pharmacist is what you’re destined for, then you want to give yourself the best chance possible at living out that dream.
 Getting into the pharmacy quickly is imperative, and becoming a pharm tech is how you do that.

-Even if you decide that becoming a pharmacist isn’t what you ultimately want, or you know from the start that a pharmacy career isn’t in the cards, it’s not like you’re wasting your time.
-Background as a pharm tech is an incredible resume builder when you apply for other types of opportunities as well.
+Even if you decide that becoming a pharmacist isn’t what you ultimately want or know that a long-term pharmacy career isn’t for you from the beginning, you won’t be wasting your time as a pharm tech.
+Background as a pharm tech is an incredible resume builder when you apply for other types of opportunities.

-Having any kind of healthcare experience, particularly one requiring a certification, sends an awesome signal to whatever college or job you do ultimately apply for, especially if you’re seeking a different degree in the nursing or allied health sectors.
+Any healthcare experience, particularly one requiring a certification, sends an excellent signal to whatever college or job you ultimately apply for, especially if you’re seeking a different degree in the nursing or allied health sectors.

-Let’s say you decide that, while you enjoy being a pharm tech, you want to be more involved with medical procedures, so you decide to pursue work as a radiologic technologist.
-Well, you’ve already been helping people, but your new path just allows you to do that in a different way.
-A college selection committee sees your dedication to care in all shapes and sizes, and your pharm tech background allows you to transition easily to a new role helping people.
+Maybe you realize that you enjoy being a pharm tech, but you want to be more involved with medical procedures.
+You might pursue work as a radiologic technologist.
+You’ve already been helping people, but your new path just allows you to do that in a different way.
+A college selection committee sees your dedication to care, and your pharm tech background allows you to transition easily to a new role helping people.

 Maybe you’re thinking that we’re looking too far into the future.
 The truth is that becoming a pharmacy technician is a rewarding path on its own.

-Whether you work for a year, four years or even make a career out of your position in the pharmacy, the skills you learn and the people you interact with will make your time as a pharm tech immensely fulfilling.
+Whether you work for a year or even make a career out of your position in the pharmacy, the skills you learn and the people you interact with will make your time as a pharm tech immensely fulfilling.

-If you want to learn more about the Pharmacy Technician program at Nebraska Methodist College, download our certificate guide today!
+To learn more about the Pharmacy Technician program at NMC, download our certificate guide today!